hutli/empire-map/README.md

 ## GeoJSON

-The GeoJSON files included in the `data`-dir have not yet been populated with the Empire LARP Wiki data.
+The GeoJSON files included in the `data`-dir have not yet been populated with the Empire LRP Wiki data.
 I could probably, at this point, include GeoJSON files already populated in this repo without any problem.
-However, to not eventually end up with a _giant_ JSON file containing the entire Empire Wiki they include just enough data to be automatically populated from Empire LARP Wiki.
-Furthermore, since the Empire LARP Wiki is constantly updated, it is always a good idea to regularly repopulate these files anyway.
+However, to not eventually end up with a _giant_ JSON file containing the entire Empire Wiki they include just enough data to be automatically populated from Empire LRP Wiki.
+Furthermore, since the Empire LRP Wiki is constantly updated, it is always a good idea to regularly repopulate these files anyway.
 To do so:

 ```bash
 pip install -r requirements.txt